-Old Fashioned Chicken and Dumplings is a great dinner recipe filled with tender chicken, veggies and tender dumplings.
+Old Fashioned Chicken and Dumplings is a great dinner recipe filled with tender chicken, veggies, and tender dumplings.
 This flavor-filled dish is perfect to enjoy when you crave to feel the comfort of a classic homemade recipe.
-It is also great if you are looking for a soup that’s a little out of the ordinary.
+This meal will warm up your would on any cold winter day!

 How do you fix runny chicken and dumplings?

 The beauty of this recipe is its simplicity and the fact that you can easily prepare it from scratch.
-Starts by including the tender dumplings and juicy chicken in an easy homemade broth.
+It starts by including the tender dumplings and juicy chicken in an easy homemade broth.
 Once ready, you should have a rich and balanced dish.

 Not too runny and not overly thick.
-If for some reasons it is runny, below are some easy steps to fix it:
+If for some reason it is runny, below are some easy steps to fix it:

 - Add some roux to the veggies, so that the broth can thicken.